Solano County Marijuana Lawyers

 Charged with a marijuana offense in Solano County?

 Drug crimes involving marijuana include possession, trafficking, and cultivation, as well as marijuana dispensary charges.
 All of these legal problems can lead to heavy legal repercussions if not defended by a professional drug crime lawyer.
-If you or a loved one is facing charges involving marijuana or cannabis derivatives, contact our Solano County marijuana attorney immediately.
-The legal team at Maas Law Offices is experienced, aggressive and ready to help you to fight your charges.
+If you or a loved one is facing charges involving marijuana or cannabis derivatives, contact our Solano County marijuana attorneys immediately.
+The legal team at Maas and Russo are experienced, aggressive and ready to help you to fight your charges.
 We have a great deal of experience in defending serious drug crimes, and should evaluate the facts of your case on an immediate basis.

 Depending on your specific circumstances, we may be able to have your charges reduced, dismissed, or to craft a defense case to pursue a full acquittal.
-We are professional criminal defense lawyers, and we know what it takes to win at trial.
+Our professional criminal defense lawyers know what it takes to win at trial.
 A charge of marijuana possession will be filed when it is alleged that an individual has physical control of the substance, such as in their hands or in their pocket, purse, etc. Simple possession of marijuana that is below the threshold amount, and is believed to have been for personal use only, is an infraction.

 Possession with intent is a more serious charge which will be filed when the amount of marijuana exceeds the threshold amount of 1 ounce, and is a far more serious criminal offense.
 The amount of the marijuana could be dried or live plants.
 Only a few plants that are grown for personal consumption could lead to being charged with possession with intent.
 Other marijuana offenses include trafficking and cultivation.
 Trafficking is a broad term covering manufacturing (or growing), distributing, dispensing, and possession with intent.

 Penalties -Fines, Jail or Prison Time and Prop 36 Diversion Programs